0x36E9/Process-Injection-via-PowerShell/README.md

 Key Functions in Loader.cs:

-    ```C#
     RunPe(byte[] payloadBuffer, string host, string args):
-    ```

     Core function that handles process hollowing.

     Uses low-level Windows API calls (e.g., CreateProcess, VirtualAllocEx, WriteProcessMemory) to:

     Create a new suspended process.

     Replace the legitimate process image with the payload.

     Adjust the thread context and resume execution from the payload's entry point.

     Launch(string appurl, string path):

     Downloads a PE payload from appurl.

     Calls RunPe to execute the payload using the specified path.

 Low-Level Process Hollowing Steps: